Building a Survival Group: What Preppers Must Know before They Get Started

 • Ability to work together

-Make sure that each member of the group knows what his/her responsibilities will be.
+Make sure that each member of the group knows what their responsibilities will be.
 Have these discussions BEFORE disaster strikes!

 Mental Toughness and Ability to Work Together

-Of all of the survival skills, the last two are probably the most important.
+Of all the survival skills, the last two are probably the most important.

-As for mental toughness, you need team members who are resilient in the face of disaster.
+As for mental toughness, you need resilient team members in the face of disaster.
 The last thing you want is to waste precious time/energy calming down team members having a panic attack!

 Likewise, you need team members who can work together (hence the word team!).
 Even in non-stressful situations, it is easy for fights to break out.

-In a disaster, the stress and uncertainty can cause lots of problems.
+In a disaster, stress and uncertainty can cause lots of problems.

 That is why you need to put your team members to the test.
 More on this below.